brillout/wildcard-api/docs/ssr-auth.md

 # SSR & Authentication

-SSR (Server-Side Rendering) denotes the practice of rendering your frontend twice: once to HTML in Node.js and then again to the DOM in the browser.
+SSR (Server-Side Rendering) denotes the practice of rendering a page twice: once to HTML in Node.js and then again to the DOM in the browser.

 > :warning:
-> This document is meant for people that know what SSR is and that do SSR.
+> This document is meant for people that want to use Wildcard with SSR.
-> If you don't know whether you are doing SSR then
+> If you don't know what SSR is then
 > you are most likely not doing it.
-> If you don't use SSR,
+> If you don't do SSR,
-> then you can use Wildcard without reading this document.
+> you can use Wildcard without reading this document.

 SSR works out of the box.
 But with one exception: